cybertraining-dsc/fa20-523-337/project/project.md

 XGBoost regression is a gradient boosting regression technique and one of the popular gradient boosting frameworks that exists today.
 It follows the ensemble principle where a collection of weak learners improves the prediction accuracy.
 The prediction in the current step S is weighed based on the outcomes from the previous step S-1.
 Weak learning is slightly better than random learning and that is one of the key strengths of gradient boosting technique.
 The XGBoost algorithm was explored for this project for several reasons including it offers built-in regularization that helps avoid overfitting, it can handle missing values effectively and it also does cross validation automatically.
 The feature space for the dataset that we are using is sparse and believe the potential to overfit the data is high which is one of the primary reasons for exploring XGBoost.

 XGBoost Linear Regression performed very well.
 It was our top performing model with the lowest RMSE error of 1.619.
-Also the training and test scores are reasonably close and it doesn't look like there was the problem of overfitting the training data.
+Also the training and test scores are reasonably close and it doesn't look like there was the problem of over fitting the training data.
 We tested multiple rounds with different parameters, this was the best performing model overall.

 ![XGBoost](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/xgboost3.png)